Chief Resident in Internal Medicine, Brigham and Women's Hospital

 Thesis Title: Ford Madox Ford and the Wartime Mind

-What Now: Resident in internal medicine and primary care at Brigham and Women’s Hospital and Harvard Vanguard Medical Associates
+What Now: Geriatrician and Chief Resident in Internal Medicine at Brigham and Women's Hospital

 What Next: Clinical medicine and health systems research and policy related to the aging population